Saint-Genis-Laval massacre

-The Saint-Genis-Laval Massacre or Fort de Côte-Lorette Massacre was the execution of about 120 prisoners of war at Fort de Côte-Lorette, Saint-Genis-Laval, on 20 August 1944.
+The Saint-Genis-Laval Massacre or Fort de Côte-Lorette Massacre was the execution of about 120 French citizens, mostly members of the Resistance, by German security police at Fort de Côte-Lorette, Saint-Genis-Laval, on 20 August 1944.

 Context

-After the Normandy landings on 6 June 1944 and Operation Dragoon on 15 August, the defeat of the Third Reich was imminent and the violence of the Nazi occupying forces intensified.
+After the Normandy landings on 6 June 1944 and the Allied invasion of Provence on 15 August, the defeat of the Third Reich was imminent and the violence of the Nazi occupying forces intensified.
 According to Henri Amouroux, Montluc prison was a favoured place for the German forces to bring prisoners for execution.
 In the months preceding the liberation of Lyon, hundreds of prisoners were arbitrarily executed, including about a hundred Jews at Bron airfield.

 Events

-On the morning of 20 August 1944 the Lyon Sicherheitspolizei, under the direction of Werner Knab and Klaus Barbie, took about 120 prisoners from Montluc prison.
+On the morning of 20 August 1944 the Lyon Sicherheitspolizei, under the direction of Werner Knab and Klaus Barbie, took about 120 prisoners (mostly members of the Resistance) from Montluc prison.
 They were brought in two buses, accompanied by six cars containing Germans and members of the Milice française.
 They went to Fort de Côte-Lorette, where they arrived at 8:30 AM.
 The prisoners were shot in small groups inside the house.
 According to French Nazi collaborator Max Payot, toward the end of the massacre the piles of bodies were 6 feet in height; the perpetrators stood on these piles to silence the victims' groaning.
 René Wehrlen, one of the prisoners and a malgre-nous, was able to escape and was not recaptured.

 After the shooting, the executioners burned the house down using gasoline and phosphorus, and blew up what remained.
 Many of the victims were local members of the French Resistance, including Daisy Georges-Martin, François Boursier, and Roger Radisson.